Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module1-networking.md

 6. **NAT Gateway** - Outbound internet access for private subnets
 7. **Route Tables** - Traffic routing configuration

+**Note:** This guide assumes the AWS region to be Mumbai (ap-south-1).
+You can choose your region and select the AZs accordingly.

 ## Architecture
 ```
 ecommerce-vpc (10.10.0.0/16)